Obesity in children

 Child health experts recommend that children be screened for obesity at age 6.
 Your child's body mass index (BMI) is calculated using height and weight.
 A health care provider uses a BMI formula designed for growing children to estimate your child's body fat.

-Try to get the whole family to join in healthy behavior change.
+Try to get the whole family to join in making healthy behavior changes.
 Weight-loss plans for children focus on healthy lifestyle habits.
 A healthy lifestyle is good for everyone, even if weight loss is not the main goal.

 Having support from friends and family can also help your child lose weight.